 “What a relief to hear this,” Serenity smiled.
 “I thought I would have to convince you to feel the same way as I do.
 And if he only comes as far as when we can see Auntie’s home, then no one will know that we didn't drive all the way by ourselves.”

-“Now, how do we get my father to meet us there in two days to keep us safe on the way back?”
+“Now, how do we get my father to meet us there in two days, so to keep us safe on the way back?”
 Jeanetta Lynn questioned.

 “We’ll have to work on that one,” smiled Serenity.

 Returning to the buggy, they climbed in.
-“Father,” Jeanetta Lynn said, “As long as you don’t come any farther than when we see Auntie’s home, you may come along.”
+“Father,” Jeanetta Lynn said, “As long as you don’t come any farther than when we see her home, you may come along.”

-William turned toward Erwin to keep the girls from seeing how difficult it was to keep from laughing.
+William turned toward Erwin, so to keep the girls from seeing how difficult it was to keep from laughing.
 “All right,” Father said as he turned about with a straight face, “I’ll accept the honor of accompanying you both.”